-Vehicles with technically permissible maximum weight not exceeding 3.5 tones will have two options for being charged when using the road network:
+Vehicles with total technically permissible maximum weight over 3.5 tons will have the following options for payment of the due charges when using the republican toll road network:

-- at the points of sale – by cash payment, card payment, including by fuel card
+- at the cashiers of the provincial road administrations – by cash payment, card payment, including by fuel card

 - at a self-service terminal – by card payment, including by fuel card

-Further to implementation of the toll system in Bulgaria, the Road Infrastructure Agency (RIA) is in process of determination of the tariffs as well as the road network to be tolled.
-For that purpose, RIA has signed a contract with the World Bank, which will offer consultancy services for determination of the tariffs and the domain of the toll road network.
+In regard to the implementation of the toll system in Bulgaria. the Road Infrastructure Agency (RIA) is in the process of determining the tariffs as well as the road network to be tolled.
+For this purpose, RIA has signed a contract with the World Bank which will offer consultancy services for determination of the tariffs and the scope of the toll road network.
 They will be proposed for public discussion and will be adopted by the Council of Ministers after preliminary approval of the European Commission.

-In the coming months and with approaching the implementation of tolling as of 16 August 2019, RIA will provide additional information.
+In the coming months and with approaching the implementation of tolling RIA will provide additional information.